LiZiqian/particleDetection/README.md

 The goal was to use CMOS Image sensors (CIS) to identify ionizing particles (alpha, X-rays, cosmic-rays).

 >> subDeviations.m
-The function subDeviations calculates the standard deviations of the submatrices of a given matrix.
+This function calculates the standard deviations of the submatrices of a given matrix.
 Since the fixed pattern noise has a small standard deviation, this criterion can be used to distinguish between particle events and the former.

 >> main.m
 Opens a .JPG image with a specified integration time (see images provided) and retrives the RAW data.
 The image processing algorithm is comprised of a Wiener filter followed by a convolution with an event kernel whose matrix is also provided.
 After these steps the frame obtained can be easily used for event detection using just a threshold or the subDeviations values.
 The results plotted include: